justinmccoy/max-meetup-singapore/README.md

-# Welcome to the first MAX-Model-Exhange Meetup in Singapore in 2019
+# Welcome to the first MAX-Model-Exchange Meetup in Singapore in 2019
 Date Time:
 Location: <address> (map)